Drop/Add and start of term information

 In general, courses from the departments listed above count toward the area of inquiry specified.
 Exceptions will be noted in the individual course description (found in the University Catalog, the First-Year Course Offerings, and the Department/Program Description pages).

 Students are required to complete a major in an academic department or program.
 Requirements for majors vary widely from one department or program to another but consist of between 8 and 13 courses.
 There are 56 majors from which you may choose.
 It is even possible to develop your own interdisciplinary or topical major in consultation with academic advisers and division directors.
-Students must declare a major in their fourth semester.
+Students must declare a major no later than their fourth semester.
 Please refer to the University Catalog for requirements and guidelines for specific majors.

 Colgate uses a course credit system (rather than semester or quarter hours).
 Most courses are 1.0 course credit, however, there are some courses that award fractional credit (0.50 or 0.25).
 In addition, some courses have required co-requisites that carry fractional credit.
 An example is General Chemistry I. If a student registers for CHEM 101 (1.0 credit) they will also register for the laboratory section, CHEM 101L (0.25 credits).